Loading, please wait...

 In recent years the Portuguese road network has been greatly improved and with the introduction of automated tolls on motorways the roads are easier to use than ever.

-Here are few local laws and customs that you may find useful when driving in Portugal.
+Here are few local laws and customs that you may find useful when driving your hire car in Portugal.
 This is a rough guide and should be used in conjunction with the terms and conditions stipulated by your car hire company, as well as your own research about driving laws in Portugal.

 - Left hand drive - drive on the right-hand side of the road, overtake on the left.